Chinchillas are mammals.

 However, not everyone gets this lucky.

-Especially for individuals who have purchased a non-socialized chinchilla from a pet store such as PetSmart or Petco.
+People who have purchased a non-socialized chinchilla from a pet store such as PetSmart or Petco usually have a harder time of things.

-For females, this may come in the form of your chinchilla spraying urine and it’s possible a chinchilla may even bite.
+For females, this may come in the form of spraying urine and it’s possible a chinchilla may even bite.

-I haven’t personally had this happen and will share a quick story with you at how much she is willing to put up with.
+I haven’t personally had this happen and will share a quick story with you about how much my chinchilla is willing to put up with.

 If a female chinchilla does happen to spray you with urine, it is important to recognize that they are using their body language to try and send you a message.